 During a furnace inspection, our NATE-certified technician will check the proper operation of your heating system, ensuring that your furnace is safe and up to code.
 Our thorough process of examination has been recognized by multiple cities, and we are licensed to serve the entire 7 county metro area.

-Call us today or schedule an appointment for your home sale furnace inspection.
+Call Standard Heating & Air Conditioning today at (612) 324-1015 or schedule an appointment online for your home sale furnace inspection.